-- Ask yourself whether you really need the features the plugin will add to your website. more often than not you find that you do not, so you may want to forgo the whole process of putting in one
+- Ask yourself whether you really need the features the plugin will add to your website.
+More often you didn’t get which you are going to find in one plugin, so you may want to forgo the whole process of putting in one.

 - Take advantage of the staging sites that hosting providers have.
 You need to install the plugin onto the staging environment so that you know whether it will work properly.
 Even if your web host provider does not have this facility, some online tools will allow you to test the plugin, before installing it on your website.

-- What is the cost aspect of the plugin you want to install? some have a monthly cost implication which may end up impacting the running cost of your website.
+- What is the cost aspect of the plugin you want to install? because some plugins have a monthly cost implication which may end up impacting the running cost of your website.